 While a show may last a few hours, it can inspire creativity in its audience long after the curtain has come down.
-With theatres temporarily dark in the weeks since the coronavirus outbreak, theatre Illustrator and sketch artist Laura Bonacci has remained creative by continuing to work on her showstopping custom illustrations, inspired by some of her favorite shows.
+With theatres temporarily dark in the weeks since the coronavirus outbreak, theatre Illustrator and sketch artist Laura Bonacci has remained creative by continuing to work on their showstopping custom illustrations, inspired by some of their favorite shows.

 “Creating art inspired by Broadway helped me find my authentic creative voice.
 Since first delving into theatre four years ago, my passion took shape through seeking connections, exploring movements visually, and celebrating people who make these stories happen," shares Bonacci.
 "What started as graphite drawings of headshots, which I’d give out at the stage door, has transformed into live drawings created in the audiences of shows and rich illustrations with layered meanings and motifs.
 I’m beyond inspired by what happens onstage, behind the scenes, and in the house, and I cannot wait to keep sharing my gratitude for it through my work!”